-The effective income tax rate was 24.9% and 26.1% during the quarters ended March 31, 2024 and 2023, respectively, and 17.3% and 22.0% during the six months ended March 31, 2024 and 2023, respectively.
+The effective income tax rate was 24.9% 24.5% and 26.1% 18.4% during the quarters ended March 31, 2024 June 30, 2024 and 2023, respectively, and 17.3% 19.9% and 22.0% 20.6% during the six nine months ended March 31, 2024 June 30, 2024 and 2023, respectively.
 The provision for income taxes during interim quarterly reporting periods is based on our estimates of the effective tax rates for the full fiscal year.
 The effective tax rate in any quarter can also be affected positively or negatively by adjustments that are required to be reported in the specific quarter of resolution.
-The effective tax rates for the quarter and six months ended March 31, 2024 were favorably impacted by the excess tax benefit relating to stock awards.
+The effective tax rates rate for the quarter and six months ended March 31, 2024 were June 30, 2023 was favorably impacted by the excess release of the valuation allowance previously established for our California state research and development tax benefit relating to stock awards credits.